 - Referral programs: Talented individuals tend to know each other.
 So, introduce a program where employees can recommend friends and acquaintances for jobs.

 - Onboarding: As well as providing new employees with important information on the company and their position, give them an understanding of the corporate culture.
 This is quite simple with Personio’s onboarding software.

-- Development: Provide training programs and make sure your employees can develop professionally and personally.
+- Development: Provide training programs to make sure your employees develop professionally and personally.

 - Performance management: Measure employee performance, e.g. with Personio’s HR analytics.